 The Run was inaugurated in 1935 as part of college initiation.
 Dressed in football gear and carrying a flaming torch, students were taken to the Leith footbridge before running down the Leith River to the Dundas St bridge, being pelted with flour and eggs by ex-residents for the duration.
 The flaming torch has since been replaced by a "borrowed" bath from Knox College.
 The Run, now proceeded by a muddy tug of war, is a tradition which has evolved over time.
 In recent decades it has become traditional for the daughters of alumni to carry the bath for the first stretch, followed by the sons of alumni.
 Finally, everybody shares the effort of bringing the bath home.
 The symbolism of this event — the community bearing a shared load — is made all the richer by the fact that it is a tradition new residents each year rekindle, modify and own.

-The Shield was established in 1932, to commemorate the life of the Very Rev. Dr Andrew Cameron, who is recognized as the founder of Knox College.
+The Shield was established in 1932, to commemorate the life of the Very Rev. Dr Andrew Cameron, who is recognised as the founder of Knox College.
 The members of both the Knox College Students’ Club and the Selwyn College Students' Association agreed to fulfil his ideals by raising funds to purchase a commemorative shield.
 It is competed for on an annual basis and is held by the winning College.
 Unfortunately, Knox is currently the home of this esteemed shield but this year’s Selwyn students are hoping to change this.

 The Nevill Cup was introduced in 1997 and presented by the Selwyn College Board.
 It takes its name from Bishop Samuel Tarrat Nevill, founder of Selwyn College and the first Bishop of Dunedin (1871-1919).
 The Cup is for cultural contests held between Knox College and Selwyn College.
 Selwyn College has held the Nevill Cup for the past two years.